Brad Pitt Styled by Jennifer Aniston's Stylist Pals in New Campaign

 "I've always admired Brioni's elegant and timeless designs," Pitt explained to WWD.
 "The brand embodies creativity, quality and excellence."

-Nina and Clare took to Instagram on Tuesday to show off some of Pitt's sexy looks from the shoot as well as highlighting when they worked with Pitt in 2019 for the Cannes and Venice Film Festivals:
+A rep for the stylists tell ET that Nina and Clare have been working with Pitt for many years.
+The two took to Instagram on Tuesday to show off some of Pitt's sexy looks from the shoot as well as highlighting when they worked with Pitt in 2019 for the Cannes and Venice Film Festivals:

 Interestingly enough, Pitt wore Brioni to the 2020 Golden Globes, which Aniston also attended.
 For that occasion, he styled his tux with slick sunglasses, taking them off as he posed for photographers on the red carpet.